inspectorguidget/showMeYourSpoon/README.md

 ## How to run

+The app requires a JDK 11.
-We currently do not provide any packaging of the app.
+We currently do not provide any packaging of the app (`jlink` cannot package apps having non-modular libraries, such as Spoon).

-To run it, import the `pom.xml` file in your favourite IDE and run the app.
+So, to run the app, run: `mvn clean package`.
+Then go into the `target/modules` folder and launch: `java --module-path . --add-modules=javafx.controls,javafx.fxml,interacto.javafx,interacto.java.api,spoon.core,org.eclipse.jdt.core,annotations -jar showmeyourspoon-1.2.jar`

 ## Features Summary